aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 !!! warning
     - the Underlay peer group (towards the LAN) is not configured with any outbound route-map.
     - For VRF default, there is a requirement to explicitly redistribute the routes for EVPN.
 The `RM-EVPN-EXPORT-VRF-DEFAULT` is configured to export the routes tagged with the SoO.

+The following diagram shows the additional route-maps configured to support eBGP on LAN:

 <!-- ![Figure 3: WAN eBGP LAN Single Router](../../../media/wan_ebgp_lan_single_router.png) -->